-- · Specification of the max. delivery time
+- Specification of the max. delivery time

 - Free delivery at the facility

 - Delivery abroad

 - Delivery to different locations

 - Delivery to specific premises

 - Delivery and recording of asset data (MAC addresses, etc.)

 - Device labelling (generally with an inventory number)

 - Trade-in of old devices

-- Acceptance of packaging returns (see chapter 4.2)e 孝Kapitel 4.2)
+- Acceptance of packaging returns (see chapter 4.2)